This article is an introduction to "Florida's Inshore and Nearshore Species: 2015 Status and Trends Report."

 To download Acrobat Reader, visit http://get.adobe.com/reader/

-This is the eighteenth year that the Florida Fish and Wildlife Commission’s Fish and Wildlife Research Institute Stock Assessment Group has produced the Status and Trends Report.
-This year’s report summarizes the available 1992-2012 commercial and recreational landings, fishing effort, fishery catch rates, and the 1997-2012 fisheries-independent sampling effort, and young-of-the-year and post-young-of-the-year abundance indices for 136 species or groups.
+This is the twentieth year that the Florida Fish and Wildlife Commission’s Fish and Wildlife Research Institute Stock Assessment Group has produced the Status and Trends Report.
+This year’s report summarizes the available 1992-2014 commercial and recreational landings, fishing effort, fishery catch rates, and the 1997-2014 fisheries-independent sampling effort, and young-of-the-year and post-young-of-the-year abundance indices for 135 species or groups.
 The condition of these species or groups was determined using information from recent stock assessments, when available.
 Otherwise, the condition was assessed using available commercial landings rates, recreational total-catch rates, and fishery independent abundance indices.
 The status determination and supporting trend-analyses reported here are designed to highlight potential areas of concern about recent substantial changes in Florida’s diverse marine fisheries.

 The ascribed conditions and trends reported here are not intended to replace stock assessments.
 Stock assessments entail in-depth analyses where the population dynamics of a particular species are thoroughly investigated using available biological, ecological, and fisheries data.